 - Assisting SIS administrative team members in the implementation of special projects and events

-Know of an organization or person that would benefit from learning about viable educational and career opportunties in the information profession?
-Contact current Diversity GSA Selena Aguilera at firstname.lastname@example.org, to inquire about visits, presentations, other events on and off campus.
+Know of an organization or person that would benefit from learning about viable educational and career opportunities in the information profession?
+Contact current Diversity GSA Tori Robnsin at firstname.lastname@example.org, to inquire about visits, presentations and other events on and off campus.

 - Compensation - $20,636 (Per Academic Year) (subject to change in accordance with the GEOC Bargaining Agreement)

-- Union Representation by the GEOC (Graduate Employees Organization Committee)
+- Union Representation by the Graduate Employees Organization Committee (GEOC)